openhealthcare/Covid-19-Reference-Library/content/_data_elements/999_telephony_activity_records.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: 0-9
+new: New
 ---
-Gives aggregate view of calls to the 999 service broken down by CCG and disposition code
+Gives aggregate view of calls to the 999 service broken down by clinical commissioning group (CCG)  and disposition code to allow for geographical and outcomes analysis.